cosmic-cat-yt/Cosmic-Cat/README.md

 ![](https://img.shields.io/badge/version-0.6.x-purple?style=flat-square)

 ## Note
-This project is rarely maintained and therefore not recommended for everyday use.
-Please use alternatives such as [CustomTube](https://github.com/lightbeam24/customtube) instead.<br/><br/>
+This project is a work-in-progress with varying stability, therefore not recommended for everyday use.<br/><br/>

 You can access Cosmic Cat settings through the masthead or directly from this link (`youtube.com/cosmic_cat`):<br/>![image](https://github.com/thistlecafe/cosmic-cat/assets/79811506/3cc61d60-b9db-44a6-b8c5-eb858f83db08)